DrDaveTurner/HPC-User/episodes/parallel-concepts.md

 :::::::::::::::::::::::::::::::::::::: questions
 - Now that we can profile programs to find where the time is being spent, how do we speed the code up?
-- What is parallel computing, and what are the underlying concpets that make it work?
+- What is parallel computing, and what are the underlying concepts that make it work?
 ::::::::::::::::::::::::::::::::::::::::::::::::